xai-bio/pan-coronavirus-antivirals/README.md

-# Modelling of Pan-Coronavirus Antivirals Small Molecule Candidates
+# Modelling Pan-Coronavirus Antivirals Candidates
 ![my image](Images/BetacoronavirusesResearchGraphic.png)

 This repository is the culmination of collaborative research on COVID-19 with researchers from the University of Antioquia and the Jenner Institute, University of Oxford.
 Research is taking on a new direction, prototyping computational biophysics algorithms that facilitate the development of pan-coronavirus antivirals.
 Reflecting our research on evaluating and advancing the current state-of-the-art in AI - e.g. generative biology - this repository also complements our work on developing globally accessible novel COVID-19 antiviral therapeutics.